Skip to content

 }

-// Claude defaults.
-To customize, add them here using Claude aliases for official Claude
+// built-in default Claude models.
+To customize, add them here, and use aliases for official Claude

 ]